-ReSharper can optionally remember the last input that you used to find something with Go to Everything/Type, Go To File, and Go to Text actions.
-To enable this behavior, select Remember last search on the page of ReSharper options.
-When this option is selected, ReSharper will also use your selection in the editor as the search string.
+ReSharper can remember the last input that you used to find something with Search Everywhere/Go to Type, Go To File, and Go to Text actions.
+To enable or disable this behavior, use the Remember last search check box on the page of ReSharper options.
+When this option is selected, ReSharper will also use your current selection in the editor as the initial search query.

 This feature is supported in the following languages and technologies: